yv989c/BlazarTech.QueryableValues/docs/README.md

   - Must have one or more simple type properties, including [Boolean].

 For a detailed explanation of the problem solved by QueryableValues, please continue reading [here][readme-background].

+> 💡 QueryableValues boasts over 120 integration tests that are executed on every supported version of EF.
+These tests ensure reliability and compatibility, giving you added confidence.

 > 💡 Still on Entity Framework 6 (non-core)?
 Then [QueryableValues `EF6 Edition`](https://github.com/yv989c/BlazarTech.QueryableValues.EF6) is what you need.